 In 2012 a group of European bison (the largest mammal living in the wild in Europe today) were introduced into an area south of Rømersvej.

 Visiting and access:

 There is easy access to most of the area, as there are many public roads that cut through the locality.
 Many car parks and picnic sites offer fine starting points for walks in the area, and there is a net of forest trails and footpaths.
 At Ølene there are three bird observation towers, of which the newest, on Rømersvej, is handicap-friendly.
 At Bastemosen there is a 5m high observation tower with a handicap-friendly ramp.
 There is also a tower at Svinemosen.
+A new tower at Kærgårds-Vallensgårdsmose, accessible from Skørrebrovej, gives a good view over the bog.
 It is recommended to use the Nature Agency’s folder about the area which can be downloaded here.

 Hobby.
 Photo: Helge Sørensen

 The spit of Dueodde is dominated by a sandy beach, which in some places is up to 100m wide, and which changes form according to wind and weather.
 In several places, small lagoons are formed.
 Behind the beach is an area with shifting sand and dunes, and further inland is Strandmarken, a large plantation laid out in the 1870s to stop the sand drift.
 It consists mostly of mountain pine and Scotch pine.
 There are many holiday cottages in the plantation.
 Near the southernmost tip of the spit is the 47m high, slender Dueodde lighthouse.